fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 has rendered the protocol inflexible for innovation and increasingly difficult to apply and debug in a dynamic network and application contexts.

+Like ICE, the both sides collect an set of addressed that may work for communications.
+Howevrer, instead of both sides trying to syncronize connectingivty checkecks, the sending side acts as a slate and sends whatever STUN packets the receiving side tells it to send and the time it is told.
+The receiving sides can run whatever algorithm and timing it wants to find a path that works.
+The sender and receiver roles revers for media in the opositinte direction.

 # Terminology